xpbowler/xpbowler/README.md

 I enjoy taking on solo and team projects spanning different disciplines of engineering, from model rocketry to webdev.

-I'm currently a Software Engineering student at the University of Waterloo part of the class of 2028.
+I'm currently a Software Engineering student at the University of Waterloo as part of the Class of 2028.

 ### Contact me